Necrotising Fasciitis Solicitors

-Necrotising Fasciitis Q & ANecrotising fasciitis, sometimes described as ‘flesh-eating disease’, can be hard to diagnose and swift to take effect.
+Necrotising fasciitis, sometimes described as ‘flesh-eating disease’, can be hard to diagnose and swift to take effect.
 Its impact can be both debilitating and destructive.

 What is necrotising fasciitis?